The system will allow makers to create new Employee Stock Option Plan (ESOP) issuances, and allow takers to engage existing ESOP issuance.

 If maker does not deposit the issued token in time, the issuance becomes unfunded;

 If there is no engagement in time, the issuance completes with no engagement.

 Below are the possible states of an ESOP contract:

 Complete Engaged: The vesting schedule completes or the employee service ends;

-Unfunded: The seller fails to deposit the issued token in time;
+Unfunded: The maker fails to deposit the issued token in time;

-Complete not Engaged: No buyer engages in time;
+Complete not Engaged: No taker engages in time;